-Figure 9.6 - Arrows representing gridded current data, with length increasing with speed, and S{ref} is 5 kn, L{ref} is 10 mm, and the maximum speed in the data is 3.15 kn.
+Figure 9.6 - Arrows representing gridded current data, with length increasing with speed, and S{ref} is 5 kn, L{ref} is 10 mm, and the maximum speed in the data in the image is 3.15 kn.
 Coastline added for clarity. (data courtesy of St. Lawrence Global Observatory, Canada)